Lin-Kyi/lin-kyi.github.io/index.md

 Hi!
 My name is Lin (she/her).
 I am a PhD student at the [Max Planck Institute for Security and Privacy (MPI-SP)](https://www.mpi-sp.org/) where I am supervised by [Asia Biega](https://asiabiega.github.io/) in the Responsible Computing Group.
 I am supported by the 2025 [Google PhD Fellowship](https://research.google/programs-and-events/phd-fellowship/) (in the Privacy, Safety, and Security research area).
 My papers have received the 2024 [Council of Europe Award in Data Protection](https://www.coe.int/en/web/data-protection/2024-rodot%C3%A0-award) and a Best Paper Award at the 2025 [Annual Privacy Forum](https://privacyforum.eu/).
 My research has also engaged regulators, industry, trade union, privacy NGOs, and AI ethics stakeholders across North America and Europe.

-The goal of my research is to advance responsible data collection practices, centred on consent as a foundation for building ethical technologies.
+The goal of my research is to advance digital rights, centred on consent as a foundation for building ethical technologies and giving users data autonomy.
+My research bridges consent as a legal obligation (e.g., under GDPR) and an ethical principle (for data autonomy).
+Recognizing that existing consent approaches focus on legal requirements but fail to provide meaningful autonomy for a wider variety of data collection practices, I propose collective consent as a framework that addresses both.

 My work sits at the intersection of **security and privacy**, **human-computer interaction**, and **tech policy**.
 I use qualitative and quantitative HCI research methods, and primarily publish at top-tier computing venues (CHI, USENIX Security) and venues for regulators and policymakers.
-My research makes the following contributions:
-1. **Advance understanding of GDPR consent mechanisms beyond the user interface**: examining legal loopholes to consent, and requirements for meaningful and informed consent;
-2. **Mitigate emerging challenges to consent**: informing responsible data collection practices for GenAI development, and the limits of consent in giving workers agency over their data; and
-3. **Propose a collective data governance framework** based on insights from 1 and 2, giving people more leverage over their data in a variety of data governance contexts, bridging the gap between consent as a legal obligation (e.g., GDPR), and consent as a principle for building ethical technologies

 ## Education